|Fast Facts on the SG-1000|

 The SG-1000 was first released to the Japanese market in July 1983 for ¥15,000.
 It was a minor success for Sega, but was held back from the start due to sharing the same release date as the Nintendo Famicom.
 It is rumoured to have been test marketed as early as 1981, being kept in stasis while kinks were ironed out in certain SC-3000 utility software.

-Despite having some initial support from the likes of Konami, the console was largely abandoned by 1985, though staggered on to the late date of 1987 with Loretta no Shouzou: Sherlock Holmes symbolising the last official Japanese release.
+Despite having some initial support from the likes of Konami, the console was largely abandoned by 1985, though staggered on to the late date of 1987 with The Black Onyx as the last official Japanese release.
 Early models in Japan had black labels and a slightly different logo (sometimes referred to as the "German Model" due to similarities with the German flag), but these are a considerably rarer sighting.

 In Japan the SG-1000 initially saw competition in the form of the likes of Epoch, Tomy, Takara, Bandai, Casio and Nichibutsu, all of which were wiped off the market by the Famicom's success.
 The SG-1000 fared much better than all of these systems, mostly due to a library of Sega-exclusive arcade games brought to the system though was never able to maintain a dominant position in the market.
-Furthremore, its computer counterpart, the SC-3000, contains all the feature of the SG-1000 and more, and therefore made a considerable dent in SG-1000 sales.
+Furthermore, its computer counterpart, the SC-3000, contained all the features of the SG-1000 and more, and therefore made a considerable dent in SG-1000 sales.

 The only known release outside of Japan for the original SG-1000 model was New Zealand where it was distributed and badged by Grandstand.
-Neither the console or any of it's variants ever reached North America, but the SC-3000 was released in Australia (John Sands), New Zealand (Grandstand), France (ITMC), Italy (Melchioni), and Finland (Digital Systems).
+Neither the console or any of its official variants ever reached North America, however the SG-1000 compatible Dina 2 in one was released in the US by Telegames.
+The SC-3000 was released in Australia (John Sands), New Zealand (Grandstand), France (ITMC), Italy (Melchioni), and Finland (Digital Systems).
 As a result, the SG-1000 likely stands as Sega's worst performing video game console on record in terms of units sold, but Sega likely still profited from the venture.